ryancheley/djangocon-us-2025/presentation/slides/22-find-me.md

 | 📝 **Blog** | https://www.ryancheley.com | <img src="../images/website-qr-code.png" width="90"> |
 | 💻 **GitHub** | https://github.com/ryancheley | <img src="../images/github-qr-code.png" width="90"> |
 ]

-???

-I'd love to continue this conversation after the talk.
-You can find me on these platforms.

-I'm particularly interested in hearing about your database documentation challenges and any creative solutions you've found.